mbuckler/personal-website/content/post/patenting.md

 * Should I file a provisional patent application?

-	While a provisional patent application will not be reviewed by the patent office and will not become a patent without further applications, it sets the all important filing date.
-A lot of work goes into building the claims in a formal patent application, and so the provisional application allows for a way to set the date of filing before time has been spent on developing these claims.
+	A provisional patent application will not be reviewed by the patent office and will not become a patent without further applications, but it serves the all important function of setting the filing date.
+A lot of work goes into building the claims in a formal patent application, and so the provisional application provides a way to set the date of filing before time has been spent on developing claims.
 Even skilled patent attorneys will often suggest filing a provisional patent application before continuing to the claims.
 Provisional applications are also very low cost as their fees are much smaller than that of a full application.
 This makes them a good option for individual or small patent applicants who haven't yet raised funds for a patent attorney.
 Keep in mind though that a provisional application only holds power for a year unless a full patent application has been filed in that time.

 * When should I file?